lightning-core/lightning/communications/high/AmikoPay_PaymentLink.md

 transactions in the opposite direction.

-Note that it is possible that the network committing in payee->payer direction reaches the payee earlier than the Commit message from the payee.
+Note that it is possible that the network committing in payee->payer direction reaches the payee earlier than the SettleCommit message from the payee.
 In that case, the payer can also consider the payment to be committed, and claim the goods / services, using the commit token as proof.

 As soon as both payer and payee have committed the transaction on their links, they are no longer involved in the transaction.
 Further committing can continue